Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/psi-crystal-idrotf.md

 aliases: ["Psi Crystal"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Icewind Dale: Rime of the Frostmaiden p.
-315
+BookSource: "Icewind Dale: Rime of the Frostmaiden p.
+315"
 ---
 # Psi Crystal
 *Wondrous Item, uncommon (requires attunement by a creature with an intelligence score of 3 or higher)*